 The degree program begins with a prerequisite foundational course and proceeds through methods/assessment courses in three different age levels.
 These courses are accompanied by three different practicum experiences.
 The remainder of the program consists of courses on family collaboration, research and finally a culminating capstone or thesis project.

-- Candidates may elect to complete only the first 24-credit-hours in the program to receive an endorsement in Early Childhood Unified.
+- Candidates may elect to complete only the first 24-credit-hours in the program as preparation to support them in attaining an endorsement in Early Childhood Unified.
 These candidates are considered nondegree seeking graduate students.